hughesadam87/pyparty/README.rst

 1. Pythonic **ParticleManager** for storing and manipulating particles from image labels OR builtin geometric shapes.
        - All **Particle** types share quick access to descriptors as well as general operations like rotations and translations.

 2. A **Grid** system for patterning particles, as well as 2d functions for image backgrounds.

-3. A **Canvas** to easily integrate Grids, Particles and flexible Backgrounds.
-Canvas also provided implicit access to:
+3. A **Canvas** to easily integrate *Grids*, *Particles* and flexible *Backgrounds*.
+   Canvas also provides access to:
-      - thresholding
+      - several thresholding styles
-      - plotting
+      - matplotlib plotting
       - colored, gray and binary reprentations of images

-4. A congruent plotting API supporting both masks AND `matplotlib patches`_.
+4. A plotting API that supports both *imshow()* AND `matplotlib patches`_.

-5. Flexible color types ('red', (1,0,0), 00FF00), images to ensure consistency in plotting and manipulation.
+5. Flexible color designations ('red', (1,0,0), 00FF00), and strict typing to ensure consistency in data and plots.

 6. General ndarray operations such as rotations and translations supported by ALL particle types.

 7. iPython Notebook tutorials.

-In essence, ``pyparty`` uses its **Canvas**, **Grids** and **Manager** to integrate pre-existing plotting and image processing tools in a way that hopefully will help simplify many common needs, especially in regard to particle analysis.
+In essence, ``pyparty`` integrates pre-existing plotting and image processing tools in a way that hopefully will help simplify many common operations, especially in regard to particle analysis.

    .. _`matplotlib patches` : http://matplotlib.org/examples/api/patch_collection.html